 I meet plenty of foreigners through the University when I studied there, so you will most likely not have any problem meeting people there.
 Otherwise, I also checked CouchSurfing for different events, which was a great way to mix with both foreigners and meet some Cubans.

 When I was at the university salsa classes (see below) were especially popular among the students but it could be anything else.
-Alternatively, ask at the university for help and guidance when you arrive.
-If you have economy for it, sign up for private Spanish classes (see above)
+Alternatively, ask the university for help and guidance when you arrive.
+If you have the economy for it, sign up for private Spanish classes (see above)

 Q: I want to take some dance classes while in Havana, where can I do that?